mgb111/quickstrat_v5/RAZORPAY_SETUP.md

 2. ✅ Verify Razorpay script is loading (check browser console)
 3. ✅ Make sure button IDs are correct
 4. ✅ Try refreshing the page
+5. ✅ **Restart your development server** to clear any caching issues

+### Supabase Subscription Errors
+If you see "Error fetching user subscription" errors:

+**Solutions:**
+1. ✅ **Restart your development server** - this often fixes caching issues
+2. ✅ Clear browser cache and cookies
+3. ✅ Check that your Supabase connection is working
+4. ✅ The app will automatically create user records when needed

 ### Test Mode vs Live Mode
 - **Test Mode**: Use test button IDs for development